minodisk/bigquery-runner/README.md

 ## Recommended Setting

-### To use keyboard shortcuts for run and paging:
+### To use keyboard shortcuts for run and paging

-The `key` is an example, but it should be set in keybindings.json.
+Just an example of keybindings.json:

 ```json:keybindings.json
 {